oholiab/no_execve/README.md

 # What
-An experiment in circumventing the commonly suggested Linux kernel audit subsystem practice of gathering all `execve` syscalls on a host in order to know every command that is run.
+An experiment in circumventing the commonly suggested practice of using the Linux kernel audit subsystem to gathering all `execve` syscalls on a host in order to know every command that is run.

+It's not an ironclad tactic!

-This is a very simple shared object which defines an alternative `execve` which doesn't actually send the syscall but instead loads the target binary into a memory backed file descriptor and then executing *that* with `fexecve` instead.
+This is a very simple shared object which defines an alternative `execve` function.
+The new function doesn't actually send the syscall but instead loads the target binary into a memory backed file descriptor and then executes *that* with `fexecve` instead.

-As an added bonus, these use anonymous filehandles in memory so other than indications in `/proc` this is otherwise very stealthy.
+As an added bonus, these use anonymous filehandles in memory so other than indications in `/proc` this is very stealthy.

 # Demo
 Build with `make` and then: